Adding USB Camera

 Tip

-- The camera ID can vary depending on the system.
-We only need to determine the ID that will not change.
+- The camera ID varies depending on the system; we only need to identify the ID that remains unchanged.

 -

-In Fluidd, find the configuration file and open
+Find the configuration file in Fluidd, then open

 crowsnest.confLoading... -